 Offer flexible working hours

 The vast majority of employees highly value the ability to work flexible hours.
 Global surveys have found that, especially for younger workers, increased flexibility in working hours was a larger incentive for a job role than many other factors.
-However, many companies remain reluctant when it comes to introducing flexible working hours, and preferring their employees to be in the office from 9 to 5.
+However, many companies remain reluctant when it comes to introducing flexible working hours, preferring their employees to be in the office from 9 to 5.
 Dolly Parton wasn’t a fan, and she’s not alone; Deloitte reports that a “lack of work flexibility” is the most likely reason a millennial will leave their job.
-We recommend collaborating with your employees to design and trial a work schedule that meets both your needs.
-Expect to see an impact on absenteeism rates, employee morale, and productivity if you offer greater flexibility in working hours.
+And as time spent in the office does not necessarily equal productivity, some businesses have actually reduced the working week -which has proven beneficial in terms of employee productivity and stress reduction.
+When approaching flexible hours, we recommend collaborating with your employees to design and trial a work schedule that meets both your needs.
+Expect to see an impact on absenteeism rates, employee morale, and productivity.

 Encourage employees to work from home

 A two-year Stanford study found that allowing staff to work from home brought significant rewards both for employees and business owners.
 Many employees found that they had fewer distractions and stress, resulting in a 13% productivity increase.
 Employee attrition was halved, and they took shorter breaks and fewer sick days.
 With the considerable expense of office space, technology becoming increasingly affordable, and software such as video conferencing more reliable than ever before, policies which do not allow employees to work from home at least some of the time become harder to justify -and you risk your employees looking elsewhere.